GabrieleEffgen/transformationlab/cases/01-product-availability-transformation/README.md

 **Portfolio:** The Transformation Lab
 **Author:** Gabriele Miranda

-> This case is fictional or anonymized and is intended to demonstrate structured executive problem-solving.

 ## 1. Executive Summary

 A leading manufacturer identified significant revenue leakage caused by chronic product unavailability.
-Stockouts reached 12% of SKUs, leading to lost sales, customer dissatisfaction, and emergency logistics costs.
+Stockouts reached 12% of SKUs, leading to lost sales, customer dissatisfaction, and emergency logistics and production costs.

 The recommended approach combines demand-sensing improvements, inventory policy redesign, cross-functional governance, and integrated planning.
 The objective is to reduce stockout rates from 12% to below 2% within six months while releasing working capital.